5

 6. Check The Status Of Your Application

-It can take three to four weeks to be notified of your eligibility for an OHEP grant.
+It can take three to four weeks to be notified of eligibility for an OHEP grant.

-You will also get a letter in the mail, and funds will be sent to your utility company.
+A letter will be sent in the mail, and funds will be sent to the utility company.

 Wondering how OHEP makes the grant determination?
 It depends on the program to which you applied.